caiannello/WAV2VGM/README.md

 ## Sample Output

 The sound files from the input/ directory have been converted and are provided in the output/ directory as VGM files and MP3 files.
-These can be played using WINAMP, VGMPLAY, etc.:
+These can be played using WINAMP, VGMPLAY, a REAL OPL3 CHIP, etc.:

 [JFK Inaguration Clip](https://github.com/caiannello/WAV2VGM/raw/refs/heads/main/output/JFK%20Inaguration.mp3)